 At the peak of the housing boom in the mid-2000s, the United States had over 11 million people working in construction.

-According to a new study released by the National Association of Home Builders, that number in 2015 stood jsut under 10 million (9.6 million).
+According to a new study released by the National Association of Home Builders, that number in 2015 stood just under 10 million (9.6 million).
 Although the number remains lower than the pre-recession peak, it does represent four years of growth in employment in the industry.

 For the full NAHB study, click here.